ICO vs. STO vs. IEO

 If an exchange determines a project is no longer feasible, it will cancel the token.

-To Summarize the ICO vs. STO vs. IEO Quandary
+To Summarize the ICO vs STO vs IEO Quandary

 An initial coin offering (ICO) is cryptocurrency-based crowdfunding.
 In a nutshell, STOs are more regulated versions of ICOs.